Harry-Hopkinson/R6-No-Recoil/README.md

 ## 🚧 Currently in Development
 - **Crouch Macro** - As suggested by r6cruch[https://github.com/Harry-Hopkinson/R6-No-Recoil/issues/1]
 - **Improved GUI** – A cleaner, more user-friendly interface is being developed.
-- **Customization Options** – Ability to fine-tune settings via a UI panel.
+- **Customisation Options** – Ability to fine-tune settings via a UI panel.

 ## ⚠️ Disclaimer
 This tool is for **educational purposes only**.
 Use it at your own risk.
 I do not advocate cheating.